koendv/arduino-ide-raspberrypi/README-DEVELOPER.md

 These are instructions on compiling arduino-ide from source.

-To compile the arduino ide on raspberry pi os:
+To compile the arduino ide, clangd and arduino language server on raspberry pi os:

 ## install debian packages